 Follow the instructions in the file Installation Instructions.rtf

-Isadora 3.0.7 (only available to official beta testers at this time) and later will use NDI v4, while Isadora 3.0.6 and before uses NDI v3.
-Because of this, two versions of the plugin are given in this distribution.
+Isadora 3.1 and later will use NDI v5, while Isadora 3.0.7 uses NDI v4 and Isadora 3.0.6 and before use NDI v3.
+Because of this, multiple versions of the plugin are given in this distribution.

 Take care to install the correct version of the plugin for your version of Isadora, otherwise the plugin will not function or may not appear in Isadora at all.

-You cannot have both versions of the NDI Watcher plugin installed at the same time!
+You cannot have multiple versions of the NDI Watcher plugin installed at the same time!

 - Add the actor to the scene, and click in the value box to the left of ‘ndi source’.